 Lifestyle

 Democritus loved to travel.
-Therefore, his rich inheritance was spent on this.
+Therefore, his rich inheritance was spent on precisely this.
 During his life, Democritus visited at least 4 states - Egypt, Persia, India and Babylon.

 Works of Democritus

 The name of Democritus is associated with the emergence of one of the fundamental theories of philosophy - atomism.
 This theory combines such sciences as physics, cosmology, epistemology, psychology and ethics.
-It is generally accepted that this theory also united the problems of the three main ancient Greek philosophical schools: Pythagorean, Eleatic and Milesian.
+It is generally accepted that this theory also combined the problems of the three main ancient Greek philosophical schools: Pythagorean, Eleatic and Milesian.

-Separately, it is worth noting that Democritus was considered the author of the Book of Chaldea and On Sacred Inscriptions in Babylon.
-This is due to the legend that was created about the education and travels of the philosopher.
+Separately, it is worth noting that Democritus was considered the author of the “Book of the Chaldeans” and “On the Sacred Inscriptions in Babylon.”
+This is explained by the legend that was created about the philosopher’s training and travels.

 Materialism of Democritus